toomasv/syntax-highlighter/README.md

 7. No error-handling.
 TBD
 8. No comments :).
 TBD
 9. No code execution.
 Also incremental execution TBD.
-  * First draft done 18.01
+  * First draft done 18.01.
+(In "Step" mode use "Eval" button to evaluate highlighted expression)
 10. Navigation by scroller only.
 Wheeling and arrow-nav TBD.
   * Simple wheeling done 18.01
   * Back-stepping added 19.01